 The Superintendent will recommend to the Board of Education a schedule of fees, if any, to be charged students for the use of textbooks, consumable materials, extracurricular activities, and other school student fees.
-Students must also pay for the loss of or damage to school books or other school-owned materials.
+Students must also pay fines for the loss of or damage to school books or other school-owned materials.

-Fees for textbooks, other instructional materials, and driver education are waived for students who meet the eligibility criteria for a fee waiver as described in this policy.
-In order that no student is denied educational services or academic credit due to the inability of parents/guardians to pay student fees and charges, the following fees are also waived for students who meet the eligibility criteria for fee waiver: athletic participation fees, lock fees, towel fees, shop fees, lab fees, and registration fees.
-Students receiving a fee waiver are not exempt from charges for lost and damaged books, locks, materials, supplies, and equipment.
+Fees for textbooks, other instructional materials, and driver education, as well as fines for the loss or damage of school property are waived for students who meet the eligibility criteria for a waiver as described in this policy.
+In order that no student is denied educational services or academic credit due to the inability of parents/guardians to pay student fees, fines and charges, the following fees are also waived for students who meet the eligibility criteria for a waiver: athletic participation fees, lock fees, towel fees, shop fees, lab fees, and registration fees.